kb2ma/riot-coap-pytest/README.md

 * nanocoap_cli

+These tests also use the following RIOT apps, which must be precompiled:

+* gcoap-block

 Setup
 =====
 The network/board interfaces used for tests have evolved over time.
 The table below show the currently supported setups.